spacelift-io/user-documentation/docs/integrations/single-sign-on/README.md

 - Email Address - an email address.
 - Persistent - an opaque identifier that remains the same between logins.

+### SAML Setup Guides

+The following are links to example implementations you can use as a reference/guide for setting up your own SAML integration.

+- [AWS IAM Identity Center](./aws-iam-identity-saml-2.0-setup-guide.md) (formerly known as AWS SSO)

+If you can't find your SAML provider in the list above, don't worry - we do support all SAML 2.0 providers.

 ## Setting up OIDC

 When setting up Spacelift on your identity provider, you must make sure it supports the `email` scope and returns the corresponding `email`